LA Flex eligibility by area: your council's criteria

 What is LA Flex?

-LA Flex (Local Authority Flexibility) is a route within the ECO4 scheme that allows local councils to set their own eligibility criteria for energy grants.
+LA Flex (Local Authority Flexibility) is a route within the ECO4 scheme that allows local councils to set their own eligibility criteria for energy grants — see how the LA Flex scheme works for the full picture.
 This means low income households can qualify without receiving benefits.

 LA Flex was introduced because the government recognized that many struggling households don't claim benefits but still need help with energy costs.